-Regular communication will take place between school staff and parents on an informal basis as well as more formal meetings which will be scheduled throughout the year.
-We offer formal parent-teacher meetings three times per year, but for children with specific needs, more regular meetings are planned and a home-school diary used, if appropriate.
-Weekly information sheets are sent home to inform parents of themes being taught and ideas to support learning.
-Regular curriculum meetings and parent workshops are held to support home-school links e.g literacy evenings and the family works programme.
+Regular communication can take place between school staff and parents on an informal basis as regularly as necessary.
+In addition we write an annual report and schedule formal parent-teacher meetings twice per year.
+For children with specific needs, more regular meetings are planned and a home-school diary used, if appropriate.
+Regular information updates are put on the school website to provide parents with an overview of the curriculum being taught that half term.

-What support will there be for my son / daughter's overall well being?
+What support will there be for my son / daughter's overall well-being?

 We provide a high degree of social and pastoral support for all our pupils, with all staff taking great pride in their knowledge and care of the children.
-This is always praised by parents who highly value the support they and their child is given.
-We have specific policies to support the administration of medicines and health care plans are drawn up to support specific pupils regarding personal care.
-We have experience of managing a variety of medical conditions including diabetes, epilepsy and more personal conditions.
+This is consistently praised by parents who highly value the support they and their child is given.
+We have specific policies to support the administration of medicines and health care plans are drawn up to support specific pupils regarding medical conditions and/or personal care.

-We have specific policies in place to support behaviour management and attendance, which are both a high priority and seen as excellent.
+We also have school policies in place to support behaviour management and attendance, which are both a high priority for us at Greasby Infant School.
 We have a school council and pupils are able to put forward their own views and opinions on matters which they feel strongly about.
 All classes are represented on the school council including our youngest pupils in F2.